 Fresenius SE & Co.
-KGaA has a commercial paper program under which up to €1,000 million in short-term notes can be issued.
-As of December 31, 2016, the commercial paper program of Fresenius SE & Co.
-KGaA was utilized in the amount of €178 million (previous year: €0 Million).
+KGaA has a commercial paper program under which Fresenius SE & Co.
+KGaA and Fresenius Finance Ireland PLC can issue up to €1,000 million in short-term notes.
+As of December 31, 2017, the commercial paper program was utilized by Fresenius SE & Co.
+KGaA in the amount of €140 million (previous year: €178 Million).